R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 ## File Corruption Detected <a href="#file-corruption" id="file-corruption"></a>

-{% hint style="info" %}
-Make sure you updated [Northstar to version v1.4.0 or higher](https://github.com/R2Northstar/Northstar/releases/) as this version features changes that address this problem.
-{% endhint %}

 ![Engine Error: File corruption detected.
 Please repair or re-install the game.](https://user-images.githubusercontent.com/39478251/147338706-74797220-7d7f-4c81-9ba0-d88e29a2a1e2.png)

 Don't panic!
 This warning seems to be caused by Origin and none of your files are actually corrupted.
-If you get this warning after launching the game try the following steps, closing the game before and launching it again after:
+If you get this warning after launching the game try updating your Northstar install to the [Newest Release](https://github.com/R2Northstar/Northstar/releases), as this error was resolved in version 1.4.0.

-* Make sure you got the newest version of Northstar.
-In particular, [v1.4.0 or higher](https://github.com/R2Northstar/Northstar/releases/) have this problem fixed.
-* Restart Origin\
-  Also check task manager that all Origin processes are gone before restarting it\
-  (even if you have the Steam version)
-* Restart your PC
-* Start Northstar with Origin already open
-* Start Northstar with Origin fully closed.
-* Start vanilla game and see if this works.\
-  If vanilla doesn't work either, check [this thread on EA forums](https://answers.ea.com/t5/Titanfall-2/Titanfall-2-Wont-Laumch-DLL-file-issue/td-p/5660909)
-* Check [this issue thread](https://github.com/R2Northstar/Northstar/issues/6) to see whether any of the solutions proposed there work for you.
-* Verify game files via Steam/Origin (depending on where you own the game)
-* Check Github issues if anyone else is experiencing this problem.
-Maybe current release has a bug.

-If you followed all these steps and even launching the vanilla version of the game doesn't work, your final option is to fully remove the game and reinstall it.\
-Then checking if vanilla works before reinstalling Northstar.

 ## Failed copying wsock32.dll <a href="#wsock" id="wsock"></a>